MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/resource-organization.md

 ![Diagram showing three customer-specific subscriptions, each containing a resource group with the complete set of resources for that customer.](media/overview/isolation-subscription.png)

 They use a management group to simplify the management of their subscriptions.
-They include *Production* in the name of the management group to clearly distinguish any production tenants from non-production or test tenants, which might have different access control rules and policies applies.
+They include *Production* in the name of the management group to clearly distinguish any production tenants from non-production or test tenants, which might have different access control rules and policies applied.

 All of their subscriptions are tied to a single Azure Active Directory tenant.
 This means that the Contoso team's identities, including users and service principals, can be used throughout their entire Azure estate.